Relativistic modeling of cosmological structures with Bianchi IX spacetimes: Introduction

-While there is no meaningful notion of the average of a tensor, all spatially homogeneous metrics are known and classified into the Bianchi types.
+While there is no meaningful notion of the average of a tensor, a wide class of spatially homogeneous metrics that admit a three-parameter isometry group are well known and classified into the so-called Bianchi types \cite{Jantzen:2001me} \footnote{It is worth noting that the Bianchi models do not exhaust all the possible homogeneous cosmologies: the Kantowski-Sachs model is a homogeneous cosmology invariant under the group $\mathbf{R}\times SO(3)$ that involves four independent parameters and does not posses any three-dimensional subgroup.}.
 One could hypothesize that there exist best-fit Bianchi metrics to most of the possible inhomogeneous metrics within a finite region of the Cauchy surface.
-This idea was suggested in \cite{1977Spero} and \cite{1978Spero}, where the authors introduced a method to determine the best-fit three-metric using a variational approach.
+This idea was suggested in \cite{1977Spero,1978Spero}, where the authors introduced a method to determine the best-fit three-metric using a variational approach.

-In our work we propose a new method to go beyond the regime of validity of cosmological perturbation theory to the non-linear regime by assigning an exact solution of Einstein's equations to a finite domain within a perturbed Friedmann-Lema\^itre-Robertson-Walker (FLRW) universe.
-We conjecture that a suitably fitted Bianchi IX (BIX) metric can track the evolution of the initial over-density.
-Our choice of the model is guided by the fact that in the comoving, synchronous coordinate system a positive spatial curvature is required for the initially expanding domain to change the sign of the scalar expansion and start collapsing, thus making the BIX a natural candidate to emulate this process.
-Indeed, looking at the Hamiltonian constraint (for a dust model with $G=\frac{1}{16\pi}$):
+In our work we propose a new method to go beyond the regime of validity of cosmological perturbation theory to the nonlinear regime by assigning an exact solution of Einstein's equations to a finite domain within a perturbed FLRW universe.
+We conjecture that a suitably fitted Bianchi IX (BIX) metric can track the evolution of the initial overdensity.
+Our choice of the model is guided by the fact that, in the comoving, synchronous coordinate system, a positive spatial curvature is required for the initially expanding domain to change the sign of the scalar expansion and start collapsing, thus making the BIX a natural candidate to emulate this process.
+Indeed, looking at the Hamiltonian constraint (for a dust model with $G=\frac{1}{16\pi}$),